Srushtipatil2003/OLA-/README.md

 ## Questions

 #SQL

--Retrieve all successful bookings.
+- Retrieve all successful bookings.

--Find the average ride distance for each vehicle type.
+- Find the average ride distance for each vehicle type.

--Get the total number of cancelled rides by customers.
+- Get the total number of cancelled rides by customers.

--List the top 5 customers who booked the highest number of rides.
+- List the top 5 customers who booked the highest number of rides.

--Get the number of rides cancelled by drivers due to personal and car-related issues.
+- Get the number of rides cancelled by drivers due to personal and car-related issues.

--Find the maximum and minimum driver ratings for Prime Sedan bookings.
+- Find the maximum and minimum driver ratings for Prime Sedan bookings.

--Retrieve all rides where payment was made using UPI.
+- Retrieve all rides where payment was made using UPI.

--Find the average customer rating per vehicle type.
+- Find the average customer rating per vehicle type.

--Calculate the total booking value of rides completed successfully.
+- Calculate the total booking value of rides completed successfully.

--List all incomplete rides along with the reason.
+- List all incomplete rides along with the reason.

 #Power BI

--Ride Volume Over Time.
+- Ride Volume Over Time.

--Booking Status Breakdown.
+- Booking Status Breakdown.

--Top 5 Vehicle Types by Ride Distance.
+- Top 5 Vehicle Types by Ride Distance.

--Average Customer Ratings by Vehicle Type.
+- Average Customer Ratings by Vehicle Type.

--cancelled Rides Reasons.
+- cancelled Rides Reasons.

--Revenue by Payment Method.
+- Revenue by Payment Method.

--Top 5 Customers by Total Booking Value.
+- Top 5 Customers by Total Booking Value.

--Ride Distance Distribution Per Day.
+- Ride Distance Distribution Per Day.

--Driver Ratings Distribution.
+- Driver Ratings Distribution.

--Customer vs. Driver Ratings
+- Customer vs. Driver Ratings

 -Dashboard Interraction <a href= "https://github.com/Srushtipatil2003/OLA-/blob/main/ola.pbix">view dashboard</a>
+## Process

+- Data Cleaning (Excel): Removed errors, handled missing values, and formatted datasets.

+- Data Processing (SQL): Queried and aggregated data to analyze rides, revenue, and drivers.

+- Data Visualization (Power BI): Built an interactive dashboard to display key KPIs like ride trends, peak hours, revenue by city, and driver performance.